 There are now a whole series of well illustrated monographs of individual landscape architects or of landscape architecture practices and recommendations include: William Saunder’s Designed Ecologies: the landscape architecture of Kingjian Yu Birkhaüser: 2012 or Erik de Jong and Christian Bertram Michael Van Gessel: Landscape Architect NAI Publishers:2008.

-It is also well worth exploring the websites of individual practices by search engine while many architects have their own approach most use plan printing to create physical copies of their designs.
 Outside of that exploring individual practices such as Atelier Dreiseitl in Germany who specializes in dealing with water, George Hargreaves on the west coast of the US is in known as a masterplanner, James Corner’s Field Operations in New York known for the Highline, the Englishman Kim Wilkie with his interest in cultural landscapes, Adriaan Geuze’s West 8 in Rotterdam with a world-wide practice, Michael van Gessel in Amsterdam who deals with landscape design with a light touch; or Kongjian Yu’s Turenscape in Beijing who advocates a “revolutionary” (his word) approach and Agence Ter which describes itself as “as network of agencies in France, Germany, French Guyana and the Middle East”.